ellenupark/acnh_villager/README.md

 ACNH Villager is a Command Line Interface (CLI) that provides detailed information on villagers from Animal Crossing New Horizons.
 It is built with object oriented Ruby and utilizes data from an outside API.

+## Usage

+Navigate to the root directory.
+Execute the bin file `./bin/acnh_villager`.
+A list of villagers will be displayed.
+There is also the option to search for a specific villager.

 ## Installation

 Add this line to your application's Gemfile: